 The SIP protocol performs protocol analyses and dynamically authorizes secondary connections.
-Connections are scanned line by line - the line has to be complete before the scan can be launched.
-For each line containing a header, a check will be performed according to the status of the automaton.
+Connections are scanned line by line - the line has to be complete before the

 • Verification of the SIP version and the operation, validation of the URI that must be encoded in UTF-8.
 For requests and responses: